Composing Neural Learning and Symbolic Reasoning with an Application to Visual Discrimination: Introduction

-In this work, we identify a particular \emph{few-shot learning problem} formulated as \emph{visual discrimination puzzles} (VDP) that humans do well at and that makes a compelling case for integrating object recognition, object relationships, and reasoning.
-In this puzzle, as illustrated in Figure~\ref{catsoncouches} below, we are given a set of \emph{training} images $S$ ($a$, $b$, $c$, and $d$), and given a second set $C$ of \emph{candidate} images ($\#1, \#2, \#3, $ and $\#4$), and asked the following question: \begin{quote} \emph{Which image in the second row is most similar to all the images in the first row?} \end{quote}

-The above question has the flavor of certain IQ puzzles and also Bongard problems~\cite{Bongard}, but differs in that they involve real objects and scenes rather than artificial shapes.
+In this paper, we propose a new high-level task called a \emph{Visual Discrimination Puzzle} (VDP).
+Figure~\ref{fig:naturalvdp} shows an example of a VDP .
+The first row contains some \emph{example images} $E$ ($a$, $b$, and $c$), and the second row consists of \emph{candidate images} $C$ ($1$, $2$, and $3$).
+To solve the puzzle we are asked to answer the following question:\\ \centerline{\emph{Which candidate image is most similar to all of the}} \centerline{\emph{example images?
+Explain why.}}

-We invite the reader to try solving the puzzle before reading further.
+Humans have no prior experience with VDPs, but seem to be able to solve them with ease.
+We invite the reader to try solving the puzzle in Figure~\ref{fig:naturalvdp} before reading further.

-While people we have asked this question can (and do, in our experience) come up with different answers, many people give $\#2$ as the answer, and when asked why, often reply that all images of the first and the image $\#2$ have \emph{two cats sitting on the same couch} while the other images in the second row do not.
+When solving a VDP, different people can (and do, in our limited experience) come up with different answers.
+Many people select $\#3$ as the answer to the puzzle in Figure~\ref{fig:naturalvdp} and explain that, in each example image as well as candidate image $\#3$, \emph{all dogs are sitting on sofas} while this is not true in the other candidate images.